69°

 Source: The Storm Station

-Beginning Wednesday afternoon, deep gulf moisture over the region will allow for widespread shower and storm development across the Capital Area to persists over the next few days.
-Heavy downpours leading to high rain rates raise the concern for flash flooding across southern Louisiana through Friday evening.
+Deep Gulf moisture has begun to move over the region as of 1 p.m.
+Wednesday, allowing for scattered shower and storm development.
+Expect this activity to continue and perhaps become even more widespread into Thursday and Friday.
+Downpours leading to high rain rates raise the concern for isolated standing water concerns across southern Louisiana through Friday evening.
 Make sure to stay weather aware in the coming days and turn weather alerts on.

-End of the workweek: Thursday and Friday will be cloudy and stormy.
+Late Week: Thursday and Friday will be cloudy and stormy.
 A weak front lingering over the state mixed with above average moisture amounts in the atmosphere will motivate widespread showers and storms both days.
 Rain could be heavy at times, creating low visibility and nuisance standing water on roadways during commutes beginning Wednesday afternoon through Friday evening.
-Latest data suggest that rain will begin to dwindle as dry air pushes in late Friday night.
+The latest data suggest that rain will dwindle as dry air pushes in late Friday night.
 Exact timing does remain tricky so those with plans to attend Friday night football games should stay in-touch with the forecast over the next several days as more data comes in.

 This Weekend: Once the front pushes through the area from north to south late Friday night, the thick moisture will be pushed away from the region.
 This will be felt in the form of much lower humidity and noticed by skies clearing into the weekend.
 A reinforcing shot of dry air on Saturday is likely to bring the driest and coolest air felt since early June.
 We might be able to classify that incoming air mass as the first taste of fall this season.